Aphananthe

 Celtis africana ( White Stinkwood )

 A large, dense, fast growing deciduous to semi evergreen tree to 80 feet or more, that is native to Africa ( much of eastern and southern Africa as well as parts of the Arabian Peninsula ).
-Some records include: fastest recorded growth rate - 7 feet; largest on record - 150 x 50 feet.
+Some records include: fastest recorded growth rate - 7 feet; largest on record - 150 x 50 feet with a trunk diameter exceeding 4 feet.

 The foliage is similar to Celtis australis.
 The leaves turn to yellow during autumn.